Central Region

-Royal Oaks is a 54-bed acute care inpatient facility located in Windsor, MO which treats individuals aged 3-65+.
+Royal Oaks is a 54-bed acute care inpatient facility located in Windsor, MO which treats children and adolescents aged 3-18.
 Windsor is a centrally located rural, Midwestern community of approximately 3,000 residents with a largely agricultural economy and several large Mennonite and Amish communities.
-Royal Oaks Hospital provides outpatient psychiatry services and acute inpatient care.
 The inpatient units are kept full the majority of the time due to the revolving door process in place for admits and discharges.
-The most commonly seen diagnoses at the hospital include Major Depressive Disorder, Oppositional Defiant Disorder, Anxiety Disorder, ADHD, Adjustment Disorder, Substance Use, Personality Disorders, Psychosis, and Bipolar Disorder.

 Royal Oaks proudly works with other mental health professionals to ensure that the most appropriate care is available and provided to each patient.
 Royal Oaks is licensed by the Missouri Department of Health, accredited by the DNV, and is certified by CMS for the participation in Medicare and Medicaid programs.
 Royal Oaks is an approved facility for multiple insurance panels and provider networks.